Image Credit: Klaus von Kassel/Shutterstock.com

 Environmental Targets for the Capital

-The city of Paris has set the following targets in their Climate Plan for the 2020 to 2030 period:
+The city of Paris has set the following targets in its Climate Plan for the 2020 to 2030 period:

 - Reduce local greenhouse gas emissions by 50 percent (compared with 2004)